 CBT also uses exposure therapy to address the negative emotions associated with disposing of items and positive emotions associated with acquiring new ones.
 This happens during therapy sessions at the person’s home or at locations where new items may be acquired.

 The cognitive techniques of therapy focus on changing the beliefs that people have surrounding their possessions.
 These include thinking they will possibly need them in the future, not wanting to waste anything, or feeling like they need items to help them remember certain information.
-They also frequently benefit from Motivational Interviewing, in which therapists guide patients to come to their own conclusions about the benefits of getting treatment for hoarding.
+They also frequently benefit from Motivational Interviewing.
+In this, therapists guide patients to come to their own conclusions about the benefits of getting treatment for hoarding.

-There are no medications approved by the Food and Drug Administration to treat Hoarding Disorder.
-However, in one study of Effexor (venlafaxine, a selective serotonin and norepinephrine reuptake inhibitor), 70% of people with Hoarding Disorder had a significant reduction in symptom severity.
+There are no FDA-approved medications that treat Hoarding Disorder.
+However, in one study of Effexor (venlafaxine), 70% of people with Hoarding Disorder had a significant reduction in symptom severity.
 Overall, the medication reduced symptoms by a third.
 A similar study with Paxil (paroxetine, a selective serotonin reuptake inhibitor) had a smaller effect size, with only 28% gaining a significant reduction in symptom severity.

 Managing Hoarding Disorder

 Staging an intervention